Seven pathways foranchor evidence and acceptance.

 Proof Load Testing

-Proof load testing is a non-destructive test that verifies the correct installation of post-installed anchors by applying a controlled load to a predetermined proof load value.
-The…
+Proof load testing, commonly referred to as anchor pull-out testing, is a non-destructive test that verifies the correct installation of post-installed anchors by applying a controlled axial pull-out force to a pred…

 Ultimate Load Testing